 Accessibility and Companion Bracelets

-Awesome Con provides accessibility bracelets and companion bracelets for those with mobility, vision, hearing, or other difficulties that allow attendees and companions wearing accessibility and companion bracelets to avoid waiting in lines for autographs & photo-ops and have access to seating for panels after Club Awesome seating & before general admission.
+Awesome Con provides accessibility bracelets to attendees with disabilities and up to one companion.
+[Both the attendee and the companion must have an Awesome Con badge to attend the event.]
+Bracelets are for individuals with mobility, vision, hearing, or other difficulties and allow attendees and companions wearing accessibility and companion bracelets to avoid waiting in lines for autographs & photo-ops and have access to seating for panels after Club Awesome seating & before general admission.
 There will be some designated seating, however, you are not required to sit in those seats if you do not want to.

 Panel rooms will have designated accessible seating toward the front of the room.
 If you need assistance finding that seating, please ask an Awesome Con crew or staff member.